AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

 ## How do I fix `incompatible file system` errors? {#incompatfs}

 You should move your AdGuard Home installation or working directory to another location.
 See the [limitations section](getting-started.md#limitations) on the *Getting Started* page.

+## What does `Error: control/version.json` mean? {#version-error}

+This error message means that AdGuard Home was unable to reach AdGuard servers to check for updates and/or download them.
+This could mean that the servers are blocked by your ISP or are temporarily down.
+If the error does not resolve itself after some time, you can try performing a [manual update](#manual-update) or disabling the automatic update check by running AdGuardHome with the `--no-check-update` command-line option.

 ## How do I update AdGuard Home manually? {#manual-update}